ManavMoitra/neural-networks-from-scratch/README.md

 # neural-networks-from-scratch
 Implementing artificial neural networks (ANNs), activation functions, and optimization techniques from scratch using Python and NumPy.
-Includes Sigmoid Neuron,
+Includes Sigmoid Neuron and FeedForwardNeuralNetworks.